HaraldoAlbergaria/flickr-tasks/README.md

     - **group_data.py**: Include here the id, alias and url of the group.
     - **procs.py**: Implement here the procedures that will actually process the photos to generate the reports.

+- **lens_usage**: Inside directory 'lens_usage' create a link (or copy) to the file __api_credentials.py__.
+There is one additional file necessary to run the script:
+    - **config.py**: Include here the camera maker and/or the photoset id, following the instruction inside the file.

+    _**IMPORTANT NOTICE:** The progress will be shown directly on the terminal, so the script must not be run in background.
+It will also be generated a report file with the usage data for each lens._

 - **lenses_wide_open**: Inside directory 'lenses_wide_open' create a link (or copy) to the file __api_credentials.py__.
 There is one additional file necessary to run the script:
-    - **data.py**: Include here the camera maker, system and the list of lenses following the instruction inside the file.
+    - **data.py**: Include here the camera maker, system and the list of lenses, following the instruction inside the file.
 To find the number of photos taken with a _f/number_ below a given value, change the 'mode' variable value from 'wide_open' to 'max_open'.

     _**IMPORTANT NOTICE:** The progress will be shown directly on the terminal, so it is recommended to not run the script in background.
 It will be generated a report file with the number of photos taken with the diaphragm wide open for each lens._